nextstrain/docs.nextstrain.org/src/tutorials/quickstart.rst

 Quickstart - Zika evolution
 ===========================

-This tutorial uses the :term:`Nextstrain CLI<CLI>` to help you get started running and viewing :term:`the pathogen builds<Build>` you see on `nextstrain.org <https://nextstrain.org>`_.
+This tutorial uses the :term:`Nextstrain CLI<CLI>` to help you get started running :term:`pathogen workflows<workflow>` and viewing the :term:`datasets<dataset>` you see on `nextstrain.org <https://nextstrain.org>`_.
 It assumes you are comfortable using the command line and installing software on your computer.
 If you need help when following this tutorial, please create a post at `discussion.nextstrain.org <https://discussion.nextstrain.org>`_.

-In this, you will run a build of `our example Zika analysis <https://github.com/nextstrain/zika-tutorial>`_ and view the results on your computer.
+In this, you will run the build in `our example Zika analysis workflow <https://github.com/nextstrain/zika-tutorial>`_ and view the results on your computer.
 You will have a basic understanding of how to run builds for other pathogens and a foundation for understanding the Nextstrain ecosystem in more depth.

 .. contents:: Table of Contents